The Ave: Architecture

-Ye College Inn, a Tudor Revival building at the northeast corner of NE 40th Street near the south end of The Ave, is listed on the National Register of Historic Places.
+The College Inn, a Tudor Revival building at the northeast corner of NE 40th Street near the south end of The Ave, is listed on the National Register of Historic Places.
 The building was built in 1909 and added to the National Register in 1982.

 The University Heights School building on the upper Ave opened in 1902.
 Originally there were several other buildings on the block (the west side of The Ave between NE 50th and NE 52nd Streets), but with successive expansions, the school became the only building on its block.
 It was briefly known as the Morse School in 1903; from 1974, Alternative Elementary School #2 used two-thirds of the building.
 Its exterior was declared a city landmark in 1977.
 It was closed as a school building in 1989, with the alternative school moving to the Decatur School.
 Since 1990 it has housed the University Heights Center.

 The Department of Neighborhoods' inventory of historically important sites, which is not exhaustive (for example, it omits the University Heights School) lists 37 properties on University Way.
 Most of these are either apartment buildings or retail establishments, but the list also includes current and former theaters and the University District post office.